Manny Ott

-Manuel Gelito Ott (born 6 May 1992) is a professional footballer who plays as a midfielder for Malaysia Super League club Terengganu.
-Born in Germany, he represents the Philippines at international level.
+Manuel Gelito Ott (born 6 May 1992) is a professional footballer who plays as a midfielder for Thai League 1 club Rayong.
+Born in Germany, he represents the Philippines national team.

 Born and raised in Germany, he started his professional career with the second team of Ingolstadt.
 He then had two spells with Filipino club Ceres/United City where he won four league titles.

 At international level, he represents the Philippines, for whom he is eligible through his mother.
 He has taken part in the Southeast Asian Games, AFF Championship, and AFC Asian Cup.
 His younger brother Mike is also a footballer and has been his teammate for both club and country.

 Club career

 Born in Munich, Ott had his youth career at SV Ilmmünster, FSV Pfaffenhofen, and TSV 1860 Munich before joining FC Ingolstadt II in 2009.

 In July 2014, Ott was signed by Ceres of the United Football League (UFL), the de facto top level in the Philippines.
 Ceres finished as runners-up of the 2015 UFL Cup, although Ott missed the final due to suspension after accumulating two yellow cards.
 That year, Ceres also won UFL Division 1.
 In the 2016 UFL Cup, he played in the final where they lost 3–1 to Global.
 Ceres finished second in that year's UFL.
 In their last match of the season, against JP Voltes, Ott received a red card for disrespecting the referee.

 In the 2017 AFC Cup group stage, Ott contributed a goal in Ceres' 5–0 home thrashing of Tampines Rovers.
 In the ASEAN zonal final, he sealed their 3–2 aggregate win over Home United by scoring the winning goal in the second leg which ended 2–0.
 He featured in the Inter-zone play-off semifinal, where they were eliminated by Istiklol.
 In the domestic level, the UFL was replaced by the Philippines Football League (PFL) as the official top tier division.
 Ceres–Negros won the league's inaugural title.

 In the 2018 preseason, his brother Mike was signed by Ceres–Negros.
 In the AFC Cup group stage, Ott contributed a goal in their 9–0 thrashing of Boeung Ket, one of the biggest wins in the tournament's history.
 He later scored against Yangon United in the second leg of the ASEAN zonal semifinal.
 Despite losing the match, Ceres won the tie 6–5 on aggregate.
 The Ott brothers did not feature in the second leg of the ASEAN zonal final due to yellow cards from previous games.
 In a rematch with Home United, Ceres lost 3–1 on aggregate.
 For their PFL opening match, the Ott brothers scored a goal each as Ceres defeated Kaya–Iloilo 2–1.
 Ceres–Negros went on to defend their league title.